Oryzon/oryscorp-skeleton/README.md

 # OryScorp Skeleton
 A full skeleton of Nuxt 3 (Vue 3), Prisma, Vite configuration for HRM.
-Based on MySQL Database.
+Also, Vuetify JS for Admin and Tailwind CSS for Public Based on MySQL Database.

 Some usefull command :